bahtiyartan/troia/docs/40DialogBasics.rst

 In new dialog form you, must select a hotline (change request) and enter a valid dialog name.
 A valid dialog name must be unique and at least four characters length, so you can not create a new dialog whose name is shorter than four characters or same with an existing dialog.

 The last field in new dialog form is "Base Dialog".
 It is possible to inherit dialogs, so if your dialog has a base dialog you must enter/select the name of base dialog.
 For now, we can leave "Base Dialog" field empty, we will discuss inheritance in next sections.

+After you click "OK" button on new dialog form, IDE creates a new dialog and opens design window.
+To save new dialog to db you must

 How Dialogs are Stored?
 -----------------------